Rukyanne/hello-python/README.md

 ##  Project Description

-This is my first Python project—a foundational exercise in programming.
+This is my first Python project, a foundational exercise in programming.
 It's a simple script that demonstrates how to output text to the console using Python's `print()` function.
 The goal of this project was to understand basic Python syntax, learn version control with Git and GitHub, and establish good documentation practices.

 ---